piyushchauhan/Gesture_Controls/README.md

 # Gesture_Controls

-Media player does the controll operations like Volume, Forward, Rewind and Play/Pause as per gesture provided.
+Media player does the control operations like Volume, Forward, Rewind and Play/Pause as per gesture provided.

 ## Synopsis